 Speeding in a School Zone or Construction Zone

 Both school zones and construction zones have lowered speed limits due to the extra danger presented by having children or construction equipment/cones/workers present.
 Both of these types of speeding are considered more serious than regular speeders for obvious reasons, and depending on how high the speed is, they may also be upgraded to aggravated misdemeanors.
 One of the biggest differences between these two types of speeding, and one that many people finding surprising, is that in order to be found guilty of speeding in a school zone, there must be children visible within a certain distance.
 If there are no children, then the ticket should not be issued.
 But in relation to speeding in a construction zone, no workers or even equipment needs to be present in order to receive a valid ticket.
 Even if it’s 3 O’clock in the morning on Christmas Eve and not a person is in sight, it’s still a ticket as long as the area is designated as a construction zone.

-Whether you’ve been charged with speeding or some other serious traffic offense such as DUI, Suspended License or Leaving the Scene of an Accident, the experienced attorneys at Mitchell S. Sexner & Associates LLC have successfully handled thousands of such cases before.
+Whether you’ve been charged with speeding or some other serious traffic offense such as DUI, Suspended License or Leaving the Scene of an Accident, the experienced Chicago criminal defense attorneys at Mitchell S. Sexner & Associates LLC have successfully handled thousands of such cases before.
 Call us 24 hours a day to arrange a free consultation at (312) 644-0444.